cyanochroite/celestine/documentation/README.rst

 Sample application to try out.

-Caution: By default the viewer application will try to load every image it finds starting with the current working directory.
+Caution: By default the viewer application will try to load every image it finds begining with the current working directory.

 +-------------+-------------------------+------------------------------------------------------------------+
 | Application | Command                 | Information                                                      |